drug-design/course/docs/chapters/peptidomimetics.md

 *[peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-=== "pic"
+=== "Pic"
     ![](https://media.drugdesign.org/course/peptidomimetics/aim_peptido.png){: loading=lazy }

 === "3D"
-    <div id="nglviewer-container-aim" class="nglviewer-container" data-molecule-id="aim" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-aim' class='nglviewer-container' data-molecule-id='aim' style='width: 750px; height: 450px;' data-initialized='false'></div>

 ### Typical Peptidomimicry Projects

-The following steps have been taken in many typical peptidomimicry projects: knowing the structure of a peptide molecule (a substrate or a hit from a phage-display library), a systematic synthetic chemistry program permitted the discovery of active small peptide analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/typical-peptidomimicry-projects-a4fcb3cf'><i class='fa fa-play' aria-hidden='true'></i></button>The following steps have been taken in many typical peptidomimicry projects: knowing the structure of a peptide molecule (a substrate or a hit from a phage-display library), a systematic synthetic chemistry program permitted the discovery of active small peptide analogs.
 Active peptide molecules can be easily discovered, however the question is how to make out of it a useful drug?
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer